Conestoga Parkway: Northern leg

-with the neighbourhoods of Auditorium and Central Frederick to the west, and Rosemount to the east.
-It briefly swerves northwards, passing under Frederick Street, Victoria Street and the Kitchener GO line in quick succession.
-An interchange serves both Frederick Street and Victoria Street, via the parallel roads of Regional Road 62 (Edna Street) and Regional Road 61 (Bruce Street); an interchange with Wellington Street follows soon thereafter.
-Due to the close proximately of these two interchanges, the Conestoga Parkway utilizes a brief local–express system for approximately 1.7 km.
+with the neighbourhoods of Auditorium and Central Frederick to the west and Rosemount to the east.
+It briefly swerves northwards, passing under Frederick Street, Victoria Street, and the Kitchener GO line in quick succession.
+An interchange serves both Frederick Street and Victoria Street via the parallel roads of Regional Road 62 (Edna Street) and Regional Road 61 (Bruce Street); an interchange with Wellington Street follows soon thereafter.
+Due to the close proximity of these two interchanges, the Conestoga Parkway utilizes a brief local–express system for approximately 1.7 km.

 Now passing through light industry in the Northward neighbourhood, the Conestoga Parkway makes a broad curve to the west to avoid the Grand River and meets Regional Road 29 (Lancaster Street), which features a partial interchange.
 The median barrier ends immediately after, and a grass median begins.
 To the south is the neighbourhood of Fairfield, while Bridgeport lies to the north.
 The route gradually curves back to the north and enters the city of Waterloo at Regional Road 9 (Bridgeport Road), with which there is an interchange.

-The Conestoga Parkway enters into Waterloo with the suburban neighbourhood of Lincoln Heights to the west and greenfields and Betchel Park to the east.
+The Conestoga Parkway enters Waterloo with the suburban neighbourhood of Lincoln Heights to the west and greenfields and Betchel Park to the east.
 After 1.5 km, it crosses Laurel Creek and encounters an interchange with Regional Road 57 (University Avenue) before curving gradually to the west-northwest.
 With the neighbourhoods of Lincoln West to the south and Foxhunt to the north, the parkway encounters the first of two interchanges with Regional Road 15 (King Street North); Conestoga Mall lies to the northeast.
 It becomes parallel to Forwell Creek as it curves back northward, after which the parkway travels parallel to and east of the Waterloo Central Railway for the remainder of its length.
 An interchange with Regional Road 50 (Northfield Drive) also carries the ION LRT line over the route as it travels through an area of light industry.
 Just prior to the second interchange with King Street North, the Conestoga Parkway exits Waterloo into the township of Woolwich.

 Both the parkway and Highway 85 end approximately 350 m north of King Street North, after which the four lane freeway narrows and is known as Waterloo Regional Road 85.